dfglfa/parents-conference/README.md

 PHP needs the extensions pdo_mysql, zip and ldap.

-You can create the needed database with the SQL script provided in the `Setup` folder.
+You can initialize the database with the SQL script provided in the `Setup` folder.
-Furthermore you have to enter your database credentials in the settings.ini file contained in code/dao.
+Furthermore you have to enter your database credentials in the **settings.ini** file contained in code/dao.

-Rename the config template to serve as the actual config:
+For all other configuration, you need to rename the config template:

 ```
 mv code/config.php_TEMPLATE code/config.php
 ```

-Edit this file to match your email and LDAP server settings.
+Then, edit this file to match your email and LDAP server settings.
-If you do not intend to use LDAP, leave it unchanged, since by default, LDAP is not enabled.
+If you do not intend to use LDAP, leave the LDAP section unchanged, since by default, LDAP is not enabled.

 ## Usage